JeyPi-Official/Responsive-Flutter-App/README.md

-# responsive
+# Flutter Responsive

-A new Flutter project.
+A new Flutter project using Queries to change the app on diferent devices.

 ## Getting Started